-Fishery officers conduct inspections both dockside and at sea to verify compliance with licence conditions.
-Due to the complexity of the integrated groundfish management system which includes a quota management system and a related licence amendment system, tracking of catch quantities is primarily performed administratively utilizing the fishing logbook, EM video system and the dockside monitoring program.
+Fishery officers conduct inspections both at-sea and dockside to verify compliance with licence conditions.
+Due to the complexity of the integrated groundfish management system which includes a quota management system and a related licence amendment system, tracking of catch quantities is primarily performed administratively utilizing the fishing logbook, electronic monitoring video system and the dockside monitoring program.

-12.3.
-Current Priorities
+9.2.
+Enforcement Priorities